 For this reason, cell therapy — or more likely, cell therapy in combination with pharmaceuticals — will be the future of human health.

-1. Treating Conditions with No Known Cure
+1. Stem Cell Treatments for Conditions With No Known Cure

 Cell therapies have the potential to treat disease conditions with no known cure.
 There are many conditions that are now incurable, such as vision loss.
 While there has never been a treatment capable of reversing permanent vision loss, clinical trials are investigating the potential to restore it.